ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

 Usually, those compute resources will already have some batch scheduler in place (for example, SLURM).

-A PSI/J executor is the code that tells the core of PSI/J how to interact with such a batch scheduler, so that it can provide a common interface to applications.
+A PSI/J executor is the code that tells the core of PSI/J how to interact with such a batch scheduler so that it can provide a common interface to applications.

 A PSI/J executor needs to implement the abstract methods defined on the :class:`psij.job_executor.JobExecutor` base class.
 The documentation for that class has reference material for each of the methods that won't be repeated here.